TarekCodes/Linux-Commands/README.md

-# ListFiles
-This is a mock-up of the shell "ls" command line with several options and room for adding even more.
+This is a mock-up of multiple linux commands like "ls" and "find" with room to adding a lot more.